Vicente-jpro/gigaservices_vicente/README.md

-# README
+# GIGASERVICES APP

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a simple Ruby on Rails application deployed to heroku.

-Things you may want to cover:
+Run this app in link `https://gigaservices-vicente.herokuapp.com/` Things you may want to cover:

 * Ruby version